joonkeep/kanvas/specs/differences-from-optimism-bedrock.md

 ### Overview

-Kanvas is composed of 3 nodes which are `proposer`, `validator` and `vanilla` node.
-Followings are components that are used to run each node.
+Kanvas is composed of 3 nodes: `proposer`, `validator` and `vanilla`.
+The following are components that are used to run each node.

 | Node        | Components                                                                          |